jonahgroup/SpliceJS/README.md

 For background on AMD please refer to the AMD specfication:
 [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md)

-SpliceJS module specification slightly differs from the AMD however is also asynchronous and tries to maintain compatibility with AMD.
+SpliceJS module specification slightly differs from AMD however is also asynchronous.

 # Terminology
-* module definition -
-is a call to 'define' function, which may take a form:
+__module definition__ - is a call to 'define' function, which may take a form:
 ```javascript
 // module defintion without dependencies
 define(function(){});